Immutable-Futures/streams/README.md

 This process will be documented as the development progresses.
 However, since this crate is in an alpha stage of development it is still likely to change.

+***NOTE: Links and Documentation for the below crates will be updated to reflect changes with refactoring currently in progress once refactoring is complete.***

 At the moment, IOTA Streams includes the following crates:
 * [Channels Application](iota-streams-app-channels/README.md) featuring Channels Application.
 * [Core layers](iota-streams-core/README.md) featuring spongos automaton for sponge-based authenticated encryption, pre-shared keys, pseudo-random generator;